 Medical Intuition is designed to identify and assess the underlying drivers, or root causes, of imbalance - to not only help promote physical well-being, but also emotional, mental and spiritual well-being.

 Medical Intuition is part of the emerging field of Complementary and Alternative Medicine (CAM), and focuses on pinpoint visualization skills and in-depth intuitive scanning to obtain information from the physical body and energy systems.

 Although Medical Intuition uses the word "medical," the use of Medical Intuition is not to be construed as the practice of medicine, psychotherapy, or any other licensed healthcare practice.
-A revolutionary new approach in mind-body healthcare, Medical Intuition can provide essential and practical support to any allopathic, integrative, functional, CAM, and holistic healthcare practice.
+A revolutionary new perspective in mind-body approaches, Medical Intuition can provide essential and practical support to any allopathic, integrative, functional, CAM, and holistic healthcare practice.

 Medical Intuitive readings were first documented in the early 1900s by the writings of intuitive Edgar Cayce.
 Medical Intuition also gained awareness in the 1990s through Caroline Myss, whose work was verified and supported by Dr. C. Norman Shealy.

 Recent advances in the field of mind-body medicine suggest the importance of using intuition when treating clients and patients, based on theory and empirical research from traumatology, psychoneuroimmunology, spiritual psychology, and holistic nursing theory, among others.

 Relationship between the use of intuition in clinical practice and the clinical competence of critical care nurses.
 Hassani P, Abdi A, Jalali R, Salari N. Int J Evid Based Healthc.
 2017 Jul 7. doi: 10.1097/XEB.0000000000000113.
 [Epub ahead of print]. https://www.ncbi.nlm.nih.gov/pubmed/28692455